 Please contact me for more information about humanist funerals and memorials.
 If you choose me to be your funeral celebrant, I can help you with ideas for music and readings.
 I will talk with you to find out about the person who has died and arrange a ceremony they could be pleased with and which suits you and your family’s needs.

 “It was a beautiful ceremony, Jackie making sure it was exactly as we wished.
 I am still getting remarks on how very appropriate it was.”

-A big thank you to couples for letting me use their photos and comments on these webpages.
+A big thank you for the use of comments on these webpages.
 And a special thank you to my friend Chris for his photo of me www.chrisdixonphotography.com.